cne1x/sfcs/README.md

 |R(X,Y,Z,T)|3489.76|0.512|
 |Z(X,Y,Z,T)|3595.50|1.156|

-Here, "C", "Z", and "R" stand for curves (compact hilbert, Z-order, and rectilinear) when used as a function name, and "X", "Y", "Z", and "T" are dimensions (longitude, latitude, altitude, and date-time).
+Here, "C", "Z", and "R" stand for curves (compact hilbert, Z-order, and row-major) when used as a function name, and "X", "Y", "Z", and "T" are dimensions (longitude, latitude, altitude, and date-time).